 Describe your work experience as a plastic surgeon.

-“I started in practice in 1989, shortly before the moratorium silicone gel implants came into place in April of 1992, although I had a brief experience with polyurethane foam covered textured implants in 1990-91.
-So, from ‘92 until 2006, with very limited exceptions, my practice was exclusively saline filled breast implants and I was one of the first, and certainly the most prominent person, to use transaxillary endoscopic approach to breast augmentation, which became a very big part of my practice success.
+“I started in practice in 1989, shortly before the moratorium on silicone gel implants came into place in April of 1992.
+I had a brief experience with polyurethane foam covered textured implants in 1990-91.
+From 1992 until 2006, with very limited exceptions, my practice was exclusively saline filled breast implants and I was one of the first to use transaxillary endoscopic approach to breast augmentation, which became a very big part of my practice success.
 When silicone gel implants came back onto the market, it was clear that, except with using small implants, transaxillary augmentation was not going to be a viable approach, so I went back to using inframammary incisions for the next few years until the advent of the Keller Funnel.